gabriel-lucas-a-silva/alura-forum/README.md

 - Spring Cache
 - Spring Security
 - JWT Authentication
-- Monitoring w/ Spring Actuator
+- Monitoring with Spring Actuator
 - Documentation with OpenAPI and Swagger